curl/everything-curl/usingcurl/downloads/charsets.md

 # HTML and charsets

-curl will download the exact binary data that the server sends.
-This might be of importance to you in case, for example, you download an HTML page or other text data that uses a certain character encoding that your browser then displays as expected. curl will then not translate the arriving data.
+curl downloads the exact binary data that the server sends.
+This might be of importance to you in case, for example, you download an HTML page or other text data that uses a certain character encoding that your browser then displays as expected. curl does not translate the arriving data.

 A common example where this causes some surprising results is when a user downloads a web page with something like: